You have completed % of this survey

 About the GATE Service

 The GATE Service is a key part of the Open Science Learning GATE initiative.
-Through a questionnaire, we collect information on guiding thoughts and practices in Open Science that knowledge creators address in their (educational) material/content, such as e.g. leaflets, trainings, articles, reports, and guidelines.
-These evidence-based insights are shared back with the community in a structured and targeted way through notifications and the annual GATE Reports.
+Through a short, reflective questionnaire, we collect structured information on which Open Science guiding thoughts and practices knowledge creators address in their materials and outputs.

 Who Can Participate?

-• Guidance on updating or optimising their materials/content for high-quality and long-term use (via the GATE Report)
+• receive guidance on updating or optimising your materials for high-quality and long-term use (via the GATE Report)

-• Recognition as a contributor in the GATE Report
+• receive recognition as a contributor in the GATE Report

-• Visibility of their materials on the GATE website or via Report
+• enhance the visibility of your materials via the GATE website and/or the GATE Report

-• Access to the GATE mailing list and a vibrant Open Science education community
+• gain access to the GATE mailing list and an Open Science community of practice

 Please complete the questionnaire step-by-step, review the guiding thoughts1 proposed by the community and self-reflect on your material/content2.